dhewm/dhewm3/README.md

 https://www.humblebundle.com/store/p/doom3_resofevil_storefront

-Note that neither Steam nor the Humble Store offer the *Ressurection of Evil* addon for German customers (or at least people with German IPs).
+Note that neither Steam nor the Humble Store offer the *Resurrection of Evil* addon for German customers (or at least people with German IP adresses).

 ## Compiling